anoma/nspec/docs/anomian.juvix.md

 <div class="grid" markdown>

 Hah! so let me craft a message for you, Anomian.
-Not sure how to send it though.

 ```juvix
 jordanToAnomian : EngineMsg MsgInterface :=